WHMCS/developer-docs/domain-registrars/domain-syncing.md

     // Perform code to fetch domain status here

-    return array(
+    //If the Sync is successful, return the following: return array(
         'active' => true, // Return true if the domain is active 'expired' => false, // Return true if the domain has expired 'expirydate' => '2016-11-01', // Return the current expiry date for the domain );

+    //If the Sync is unsuccessful (e.g. a server timeout), return an error to block any changes return array(
+        'error' => "Could not connect to modulename.", // Return an error message as a string );
 }
 ```